BlackOceanX/accounting-system-backend/README.md

 dotnet run
 ```

-The API will be available at `https://localhost:5001` and the Swagger UI at `https://localhost:5001/swagger`.
+The API will be available at `https://localhost:5001`

 ## 🏗️ Project Structure